EihwazDE/7d2d/H7SB_Backpacks/README.md

 **H7SB Backpacks Features**

 This serverside mod changes the existing inventory system and adds **vanillafriendly** backpacks of different sizes.
-These can be produced in different ways and unlock up to 60/96/120 inventory slots. **All backpacks can be placed as a block with inventory.** 10/12/15 additional slots can be gained through different pocket mods.
-Steroids/Packmule have been changed and unlock another 10/12/15 slots (to rach the maximum).
+These can be produced in different ways and unlock up to 60/96/120 inventory slots. **All backpacks can be placed as a block with inventory.** 10/12/15 extra slots can be gained through different pocket mods.
+Steroids/Packmule have been changed and unlock another 10/12/15 slots (to reach the maximum).
 Additional a handy lock function for inventory slots.

 * **4 Different Backpacks**